 Data sharing between clinical and financial systems is always a challenging task, in terms of reliability, security and compliance.
 That is where exactly, the importance of HL7 and HIPAA arises.

-HL7 exchanges clinical date between healthcare applications from different vendors.
-HIPAA (Health Insurance Portability and Accountability Act) was implemented in 1966 in order to update healthcare transactions and to uphold patients privacy rights.
+HL7 exchanges clinical data between healthcare applications from different vendors.
+HIPAA (Health Insurance Portability and Accountability Act) was implemented in 1966 in order to update healthcare transactions and to uphold patients’ privacy rights.

-HL7 will be triggered by the events like patient admission and billing within the enterprise like hospitals.
-Whereas between enterprises like hospitals and insurance companies, HIPAA enabled EDI-X12 transactions will be exchanged.
+HL7 will be triggered by events like patient admission and billing within the enterprise like hospitals.
+Whereas between enterprises like hospitals and insurance companies, HIPAA-enabled EDI-X12 transactions will be exchanged.
 HL7 is also used in certain HIPAA EDI-X12 transactions.

-For instance, if a patient is admitted in hospital, the Patient Administration System (PAS) maintain the details about that patient.
-If other system like Pharmacy Systems need information about this patient, it sends an HL7 message about the patient to the proper hospital systems.
+For instance, if a patient is admitted to a hospital, the Patient Administration System (PAS) maintains the details about that patient.
+If other systems like Pharmacy Systems need information about this patient, it sends an HL7 message about the patient to the proper hospital systems.

 Later, when the hospital sends a claim for payment to another enterprise, like an insurance company, the hospital and the insurance company exchange HIPAA EDI-X12 messages.
-These HIPAA EDI-X12 messages may contain an embedded HL7 message about the patient also.
+These HIPAA EDI-X12 messages may contain an embedded HL7 message about the patient.

 INTEGRATION OPTIONS AVAILABLE